invenia/FeatureTransforms.jl/docs/src/transforms.md

 A `Transform` defines a transformation of data for feature engineering purposes.
 Some examples are scaling, periodic functions, linear combination, and one-hot encoding.
+Transforms can be stateless, for example the power transform, or they can be stateful and fit to the data, such as the [`StandardScaling`](@ref).

 ```@meta
 DocTestSetup = quote
     using DataFrames
     using Dates
     using FeatureTransforms
+    using FeatureTransforms: fit!
 end
 ```